CLN Board of Directors

-On September 27th, 2017 at Community Learning Network's Annual General Meeting in Edmonton, Alberta, elections were held for our Board of Directors.
-The Board is made up of 6 to 9 volunteer representatives from our membership, the more than 120 Community Adult Learning Programs across Alberta.
-The CLN Board of Directors for 2017-18 is as follows:
+On September 28th, 2022 at Community Learning Network's Annual General Meeting online, elections were held for our Board of Directors.
+The Board is made up of 6 to 9 volunteer representatives from our membership, from over 80 Community Adult Learning Programs across Alberta.
+The CLN Board of Directors for 2022-2023 is as follows:

 I am a proud Albertan with rural roots in Central Alberta.
 I was raised on a mixed farm south west of Ponoka until age eleven, when my family moved south to Calgary.

 Upon graduating from high school, I attended the University of Calgary, graduating in 1993 with a Bachelor of Arts degree majoring in English.

 My career path has been an adventure including success in telecommunications and advertising sales, classroom experience in public schools and an ESL contract in South Korea.

 When I was a child, I despised school.
 I was always getting into trouble and sitting in the hallway for ‘acting out’.
 I longed to be outside or partaking in any activity that didn’t require me being quiet and sitting still for any length of time.
 School just didn’t work for me, and I ended up ‘dropping out’ at the age of 16.
 With the help of my brother, I was able to obtain my GED at the age of 19.

 Fast forward roughly 15 years… I was working in the Service industry, and wasn’t loving it anymore.
 I knew it was time for growth.
 I had a friend recommend that I take Office Administration though Lakeland College.
 I remember having to work myself up to the task of applying.
 Being out of school for so long, I didn’t feel I had the skills required to enter back into a school system.
 I entered the program as a mature student and worked an extra 6 months to finish the program.
 This led me to a new realization… I love to learn!